Frankenstein's Monster (Marvel Comics): Fictional character biography

 Victoria discovered Bram Velsing, the man who would become the Dreadknight, while he was dying in the wilderness.
-While under her care, he made a variety of weapons and took possession of the Hellhorse, the flying mutant horse (which the Children found and Victoria, using her ancestor's methods, tried to restore to normal, but instead only mutated it further) that had employed by Nathan Garrett, the original criminal Black Knight.
+While under her care, he made a variety of weapons and took possession of the Hellhorse, the flying mutant horse (which the Children found and Victoria, using her ancestor's methods, tried to restore to normal, but instead only mutated it further) that had originally been used as an Aragorn used by Nathan Garrett, the original criminal Black Knight.
 He attempted to force more resources from Victoria and took over the new Castle Frankenstein, but was defeated by the Monster and Iron Man.
-The Dreadknight, left wounded at the finale of the battle, was returned to Victoria's custody, though he later escaped with the Hellhorse and his personal weaponry.
+The Dreadknight, left wounded at the finale of the battle, was returned to Victoria's custody, though he later escaped with the Hellhorse and his weaponry.

 The Monster then met Spider-Man for a second time.

 The Monster later departed from Victoria's company.
 Ulysses Bloodstone later befriended the Monster, who came to occasionally stay at his mansion, eventually acting as its caretaker.
 The Monster, sometimes using the name Adam, accompanied Bloodstone on his missions.
-Bloodstone trusted Adam to give his daughter Elsa a fragment of the Bloodgem in the Bloodstone choker when she was old enough.
+Bloodstone trusted Adam to give his daughter Elsa a Bloodgem fragment in the Bloodstone choker when she was old enough.

 When exploring Bloodstone House, an adult Elsa discovers a secret chamber in which she encounters Adam, who tells Elsa about her father.
 Adam gives her the Bloodstone Choker, which attaches itself to her neck.
 Adam later designs a costume for Elsa, patterned after her father's.
 The two have a number of adventures together, encountering beings such as Dracula and N'Kantu, the Living Mummy.
 Elsa lives in Bloodstone Manor with her mother and ally Adam the Frankenstein Monster, while pursuing a monster-hunting occupation.

 At some point, an intelligent clone of the monster, simply named Frankenstein, was created.
 The clone became a member of S.H.I.E.L.D.'s Paranormal Containment Unit, nicknamed the Howling Commandos.

 During the "Fear Itself" storyline, Frankenstein's Monster, Howard the Duck, Nighthawk, and the She-Hulk come together as the Fearsome Four when the Man-Thing is driven on a rampage.
 They later discover a plot by the Psycho-Man to use the Man-Thing's volatile empathy to create a weapon.

-The Hellfire Club sent an army of Frankenstein Monsters (created by Victor Frankenstein's contemporary descendant Baron Maximilian von Katzenelnbogen) to attack the Jean Grey School for Higher Learning, but they were defeated by the X-Men.
+The Hellfire Club sent an army of Frankenstein Monsters created by Victor Frankenstein's contemporary descendant Baron Maximilian Frankenstein (born Maximilian von Katzenelnbogen) to attack the Jean Grey School for Higher Learning, but they were defeated by the X-Men.
 Learning of the existence of a Frankenstein descendant, the Monster comes to exact his vengeance on the Hellfire Club.

-Frankenstein's Monster is later recruited by Phil Coulson to join his incarnation of the Howling Commandos in order to combat Dormammu's Mindless Plague.
+Frankenstein's Monster is later recruited by Phil Coulson to join his incarnation of the Howling Commandos and combat Dormammu's Mindless Plague.